cncf/project-template/contributor-ladder.md

     * Must have been contributing for at least [TODO: Number] months
     * Must be actively contributing to at least one project area
     * Must have two sponsors who are also Organization Members, at least one of whom does not work for the same employer
-    * [TODO: other requirements] <!--TODO: such as repository access or enabling 2FA on their Github account -->
+    * [TODO: other requirements] <!--TODO: such as repository access or enabling 2FA on their GitHub account -->

 * Privileges:
     * May be assigned Issues and Reviews